The Basics: Overview

 If your child is showing signs of depression, the doctor will:

-- Refer your teen to a therapist or doctor with special training in helping young people with emotional and behavioral problems
+- Refer your teen to a therapist or doctor with special training in helping young people with emotional or behavioral problems

-- Order blood tests to check for other health problems
+- Order tests to check for other health problems

 Make sure to include your teen when you make any decisions about treatment.